 The Employer recognizes that the integrity of the Bargaining Unit is of significant concern to the Union.
-The Employer shall inform the Union of the economic or programmatic reasons for changes in work routines or systems that result in layoff or attrition of positions.
+The Employer shall inform the Union of the economic or programmatic reasons for changes in work routines or systems that result in layoff or attrition of positions that result in layoff or attrition of positions.

-Section D. Work Performed by Supervisors.
+31 Section D. Work Performed by Supervisors.

-Effective January 1, 2016 the Civil Service Commission rule regarding working out of class was modified, and as a result language was removed from this Article of the collective bargaining agreement.
-Disputes regarding working out of class may be raised to Civil Service through the appeals process established in Civil Service Rules and Regulations.
-The Employer recognizes that the integrity of the Bargaining Unit is of significant concern to the Union and will, consistent with available resources, attempt to maintain that integrity.
+32 Effective January 1, 2016 the Civil Service Commission rule regarding working out of class may be raised to Civil Service through the appeals

+33 working out of class was modified, and as a result language was removed

+34 from this Article of the collective bargaining agreement.
+Disputes regarding

+- 1 process established in Civil Service Rules and Regulations.
+The Employer - 2 recognizes that the integrity of the Bargaining Unit is of significant concern - to the Union and will, consistent with available resources, attempt to maintain - 4 that integrity.

-Section E. Aid to Other Unions.
+5 Section E. Aid to Other Unions.

-The Employer agrees and shall cause its designated agents not to aid, promote, or finance any other labor or employee organization which purports to engage in employee representation of employees in this Bargaining Unit, or make any agreements with any such group or organization for the purpose of undermining the Union.
-Nothing contained herein shall be construed to prevent any authorized representative of the Employer from meeting with any professional or citizen organization for the purpose of hearing its views, except that as to matters presented by such organizations which are mandatory subjects of negotiation, any changes or modifications shall be made only through negotiations with the Union.
+The Employer agrees and shall cause its designated agents not to aid, 6 promote, or finance any other labor or employee organization which purports 7 to engage in employee representation of employees in this Bargaining Unit, 8 or make any agreements with any such group or organization for the purpose 9 of undermining the Union.
+Nothing contained herein shall be construed to 10 prevent any authorized representative of the Employer from meeting with 11 any professional or citizen organization for the purpose of hearing its views, 12 except that as to matters presented by such organizations which are 13 mandatory subjects of negotiation, any changes or modifications shall be 14 made only through negotiations with the Union.
+15 Nothing contained herein shall be construed to prevent any individual 16

-Nothing contained herein shall be construed to prevent any individual employee from (1) discussing any matter with the Employer and/or supervisors, or (2) processing a grievance in his/her own behalf in accordance with the grievance procedure provided herein.
+16 Nothing contained herein shall be construed to prevent any individual 17 employee from (1) discussing any matter with the Employer and/or 18 supervisors, or (2) processing a grievance in his/her own behalf in 19 accordance with the grievance procedure provided herein.